 Directions: An ocean liner just hit an iceberg.
-A small lifeboat has launched off and is now on its own.
+A few small lifeboats have launched off and are now on their own.
 It is uncertain when help will come, or how far away land is.
-The lifeboat has ten people in it, but it can only hold six safely.
-You have 15 minutes to decide which four passengers to throw overboard.
-If you fail, the boat sinks and all ten passengers drown.
+Your lifeboat has ten people in it, but it can only hold six safely.
+You have 15 minutes to decide which four passengers to throw overboard to wait for another lifeboat.
+If you fail, the boat sinks and all ten passengers will need to tread water and wait for rescue.
 Who do you throw overboard?
 Be prepared to explain and defend your selections.